Swaagie/sapling/README.md

 }
 ```

-If nodes and the parent are identified by different properties than pass
+If nodes and the parent are identified by different properties then
-those as arguments to `Sapling`.
+supply the names as arguments to `Sapling`.
+The `id` as second argument
+and the `parent` reference as third argument.

 ```js
 var Sapling = require('sapling')